Flyer53/jsPanel-bootstrap/README.md

 ---

-**Preview of coming jsPanel version 2 is available here: [http://jspanel.de/beta/api.html](http://jspanel.de/beta/api.html)**

-With the coming jsPanel version 2 this extra version jsPanel-bootstrap will be obsolete.
-Bootstrap support will be provided by jsPanel version 2 via a new **option.bootstrap** in combination with option.theme.
-See the beta page for a lot of other improvements.

 + **jsPanel version 1.4.0 released**

 Version 1.4 incorporates a bunch of changes and improvements.
 Please see the CHANGELOG.md for details.